Frequently Asked Questions (FAQs)

 Is the organization offering the program open to considering an evaluation of its effectiveness?

 Pre and post tests are available to be scored by Camelot, with data reported several ways, including individual student reports, parent reports, reports for administrators of skill acquisition, and group performance gains.
-These assessments were designed with 21st Century Learning Center funding and SES funding in mind.
+These assessments were designed with 21st Century Learning Center funding and RTI (Response to Intervention), and Title 1 in mind.
 We are not just open to evaluation, but encourage it.
 With the purchase of every teacher binder, one copy of the assessments is included for use by the system.

 In addition to third party, independent research, what ensures validity in Camelot Learning’s Math Intervention curriculum’s effectiveness?